Bug report #11845

 Second startup is sometimes fast, sometimes slow.

-#1 Updated by Martin Dobias almost 6 years ago
+#1 Updated by Martin Dobias about 6 years ago

 - Status changed from Open to Feedback